Rigorous Eigenvalue Bounds for Schr\"odinger Operators with Confining Potentials on $\mathbb{R}^2$: Introduction

 We study two canonical confining potentials with parameter $a>0$: \begin{itemize} \itemsep{1pt} \item $V_1(x)=\bigl(|x|^2-a^2\bigr)^2$: radially symmetric ``ring'' potential, minimum $V_1=0$ on the circle $|x|=a$; \item $V_2(x)=(x_1^2-a^2)^2+x_2^2$: Cartesian double-well, minima at $(\pm a,0)$. \end{itemize} These are representative of potentials arising in quantum tunneling models and double-well quantum mechanics.
 A key structural difference is that $V_2$ is \emph{separable}: $H_{V_2}=H_{x_1}+H_{x_2}$ where $H_{x_2}=-\partial^2/\partial x_2^2+x_2^2$ has exact eigenvalues $\{2n+1\}_{n\ge0}$.
 This gives an analytical eigenvalue structure for $V_2$ (Section~\ref{sec:problem}).

 For $V_1$ the $O(2)$ symmetry produces degenerate eigenvalue pairs.
 Both features are confirmed by the rigorous bounds.

 Guaranteed lower bounds for the Schr\"odinger operator on bounded domains are given by applying the Composite Enriched Crouzeix--Raviart (CECR) FEM proposed in the author's book \cite{liu2024book}, which is an extension of the early work in \cite{liu2015}.
-For the truncation error on the unbounded domain we develop an algebraic Neumann exterior estimate method.
-This method provides an overestimation on the truncation gap compared with the classical Agmon exponential decay theory \cite{agmon1982}, but enjoys the advantage that all quantities in the estimate can be computed explicitly, and hence rigorous eigenvalue bounds become possible.
+For the truncation to the bounded domain $D(R)$ we apply a Dirichlet--Neumann bracketing argument (cf.~\cite{reed-simon1978}, Ch.~XIII): under the explicit confinement condition $\sigma(R):=\inf_{x\notin D(R)}V(x)>\lambda_k$, the truncated Neumann eigenvalue $\mu_k^{R,N}(V)$ satisfies $\mu_k^{R,N}(V)\le\lambda_k$ directly, without any deteriorating exterior correction factor of the form $1-\Lambda_k/\sigma(R)$ that arises in the classical mass-truncation approach.
+Compared with Agmon's exponential decay theory \cite{agmon1982}, all quantities in our estimate can be computed explicitly, and hence rigorous two-sided eigenvalue bounds become possible.